 Customer Journey Analytics lets you build, manage, share, and apply powerful, focused audience filters to your reports.
-Filters let you identify subsets of visitors based on characteristics or website interactions.
+Filters let you identify subsets of persons based on characteristics or interactions.
 Filters are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members.

 You can build and save filters in the Filter Builder, or generate filters from a Fallout visualization (in Workspace).
 In addition, filters can be used together as stacked filters.

 The maximum number of filters you can create per IMS organization is 50,000.

 For information about the available types of filters available and how to create them, see Create filters.

 Sequential filters let you identify persons based on navigation (page views across your site, interactions with scenes in your mobile app, or using a menu on a set-top box).
 Sequential filters provide a filter of defined actions and interactions and help you identify what a person likes and what a person avoids.
 When building sequential filters, the THEN operator is used to define and order person navigation.

 You must have the Select package to create cross-channel sequential filters.
 Contact your administrator if you’re unsure what Customer Journey Analytics package you have.

 |The person went to the main landing page A, excluded the campaign page B, and then viewed the Product page C.